algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 const int H = height(N);
 const int S = offset(H); // the tree size is the offset of the (non-existent) layer H

-// the tree itself is stored in a single hugepage-aligned array of size S: int *btree;
+int *btree; // the tree itself is stored in a single hugepage-aligned array of size S
 ```

-Note that we store the layers in reverse order, but the nodes within a layer and data in them is still left-to-right, and also the layers are numbered bottom-up: the leaves form the zeroth layer and the root is the layer `H - 1`.
+Note that we store the layers in reverse order, but the nodes within a layer and data in them are still left-to-right, and also the layers are numbered bottom-up: the leaves form the zeroth layer, and the root is the layer `H - 1`.
 These are just arbitrary decisions — it is just slightly easier to implement in code.

 ### Construction